-Key words: learning technologies, collaborative learning, project-based learning technology, acquisition strategies, tandem method, distance learning, language portfolio
+Key words: teaching technology, learning technology, collaborative learning, project-based learning, student-centered learning, distance learning

 The term "learning technologies" or "pedagogical technologies" is used to denote a set of methods of work of a teacher, methods of his scientific organization of work, with the help of which the achievement of learning goals is ensured with the greatest efficiency in a minimum period of time.
-Most researchers consider learning technologies as one of the ways to implement a personal-activity approach to learning, thanks to which students act as active creative subjects of learning activities.
-(I.A.
-Zimnyaya, E.S.
-Polat, I.L.
-Bim, etc.).
-[3],[5],[1].
+Most researchers consider learning technologies as one of the ways to implement a personal-activity approach to learning, thanks to which students act as active creative subjects of learning activities [1].

-In the methodology of teaching foreign languages, modern teaching technologies usually include: collaborative learning, the project method (project technologies), technology of centered learning, distance learning, the use of a language portfolio, the tandem method, intensive teaching methods, the use of technical means, primarily computer technologies [7].
+In the methodology of teaching foreign languages, modern teaching technologies usually include: collaborative learning, the project method (project technologies), technology of centered learning, distance learning, the use of a language portfolio, the tandem method, intensive teaching methods, the use of technical means, primarily computer technologies.
 Let's look at some of the listed learning technologies.

-This teaching technology is based on the idea of student interaction, on the idea of mutual learning, in which students take not only individual but also collective responsibility for solving educational problems, bear collective responsibility for the success of each student, and help each other.
+Collaborative learning is based on the idea of student interaction, on the idea of mutual learning, in which students take not only individual but also collective responsibility for solving educational problems, bear collective responsibility for the success of each student, and help each other.
 When learning in collaboration, conditions are created for interaction and cooperation in the "student - teacher - group" system.
-If you combine students into small groups (3-4 people) and give them one common task, stipulating the role of each student in completing the task, then a situation arises in which each student is responsible not only for the result of his work, but also for the result of the entire group.
+If you combine students into small groups (3-4 people) and give them one common task, stipulating the role of each student in completing the task, then a situation arises in which each student is responsible not only for the result of his work, but also for the result of the entire group .
 The task is solved through joint efforts, strong students help weak ones.
 The study group is formed so that it contains both strong and weak students.
 One rating is given per group.
 This is the general idea of collaborative learning.
 Purposeful work in collaboration allows you to increase interest in classes and significantly increase the time of speech practice for each student.